Blue Origin Blue Moon Pathfinder Mission 2 & VIPER New Glenn

 Cape Canaveral SFS, FL, USA

-Launch Complex 36A has witnessed the launch of 71 rockets, including 71 orbital launch attempts.
-While Cape Canaveral SFS, FL, USA, has been the site for 1106 rocket launches.
+The Launch Complex 36A launch pad has hosted 71 rocket launches, including 71 orbital launch attempts.
+The Cape Canaveral SFS, FL, USA launch site has been the location for 1115 total rocket launches.

 Cape Canaveral Space Force Station (CCSFS) is an installation of the United States Space Force's Space Launch Delta 45, located on Cape Canaveral in Brevard County, Florida.